NatthaMarayart/mooknorules/ruby-and-co.md

 ## A Key Trade-off: Pausing Investment

-Mid-way through building toward launch, I made the call to pause further investment — roughly ฿40,000 needed for the next stage — rather than push forward and eat into my financial buffer.
+Mid-way through building toward launch, I made the call to pause further investment rather than push forward and eat into my financial buffer.
 This wasn't a failure of the plan; it was a deliberate sequencing decision: the logo and formula work already completed aren't lost, and the brand resumes when the timing and cash position are right.
 As a PM, I treat this the same way I'd treat any resourcing decision — protecting runway over hitting an arbitrary launch date.

 ## Current Status